U.S. Foreclosure Activity Sees a Monthly Increase in July 2024

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Idaho to supplement state, tribal and local recovery efforts in areas affected by the Texas Fire on July 15, 2024.
+FEMA has issued a Major Disaster Declaration for the state of Vermont to supplement state, tribal, and local recovery efforts in areas affected by severe storms, flooding, landslides, and mudslides from July 9-11, 2024.
 The following counties have been approved for assistance:

 Public Assistance: